altera-fpga/hls-samples/ReferenceDesigns/convolution2d/README.md

 # 2D Image Convolution

-This project demonstrates how to use SYCL HLS to create a 2D Convolution IP that can be used in your Intel® Quartus® Prime projects.
+This project demonstrates how to use SYCL HLS to create a 2D Convolution IP that can be used in your Quartus® Prime projects.

 ## Purpose